tonypan2000/CozmoSoar/README.md

 A python-based interface between the [Soar Cognitive Architecture](https://soar.eecs.umich.edu/) and the [Cozmo](https://www.anki.com/en-us/cozmo) robot by Anki.
 The [Soar Markup
 Language](https://soar.eecs.umich.edu/articles/articles/soar-markup-language-sml/78-sml-quick-start-guide), Aaron Mininger's [pysoarlib](https://github.com/amininger/pysoarlib) and the [Cozmo SDK](http://cozmosdk.anki.com/docs/index.html) are used to build this interface.
 The purpose of the interface is to allow a Soar agent to control a fully-embodied Cozmo robot, thereby embodying the Soar agent in the real world and enabling cognitive experiments to be run on a small, flexible, and robust platform.

+## Tony and Nick's Update
+Overhead camera based vision localization system for CozmoSoar.
+* localizes Cozmo with OpenCV's ArUco markers
+* calculates Cozmo's X, Y, and Z coordinates, and Euler Angle based on a marker
+* calculates Cozmo pose based on world pose
+* calculates world pose based on Cozmo pose
+* updates the robot pose periodically with linear transformation

 ## Installation
 Several libraries and tools are needed prior to installing the Cozmo-Soar interface itself.